Divergence/connection preservation scheme in the curvilinear domain with a small geometric approximation error: Introduction

+This paper proposes two novel schemes to significantly reduce the conservation error caused by geometric approximation error, particularly in a mesh with non-negligible geometric approximation error.
+The first scheme retrieves the original magnitude of the covariant divergence, and the second scheme retrieves the path of differentiation for the original covariant divergence.
+By covariant divergence, we mean the divergence on general curved surfaces where the vector differentiation should be considered with respect to the varying axes on the surface.

+The introduced schemes can be applied to any arbitrary curved surface.
+However, theoretical and test examples generally use the sphere for validation convenience.
+Mathematical symbols introduced in this paper is summarized in Table \ref{symbols}.
+Moving frames have been demonstrated to be accurate and efficient geometric tools for the numerical solution of various PDEs on general curved surfaces \cite{MMF1,MMF2,MMF3,MMF4}.
+Moving frames provide a convenient change of differentiation to constitute original and deformed connections.
+However, the error related to the different directions of moving frames on the sphere is considered negligible in this paper.
+This is made possible by using a sufficient number of curved elements and grid points for the domain, as described in refs. \cite{MMF1,MMF2}.

-The order of this paper is organized as follows.
-Chapter 2 explains the changes of divergence by geometric approximation error.
-Chapter 3 proposes a mathematical scheme to remove the spurious divergence by geometric approximation error.
-In Chapter 4, geometry-aligned moving frames are explained to construct LOCAL and LOCSPH moving frames, depending on the alignment of the surface normal vector.
-Chapter 5 and 6 demonstrate the numerical tests of static divergence and curl on the sphere along with corresponding partial differential equations such as conservational laws and Maxwell's equations.
-Chapter 7 displays several numerical tests to show the accuracy of the proposed scheme, particularly in the conservation of mass and energy.
-Discussion is followed in Chapter 8.
+The content of this paper is organized as follows.
+Chapter 2 and 3 explain the changes in divergence and flux by geometric approximation error of a slightly deformed domain.
+In Chapter 4, divergence/connection preservation schemes are proposed to improve the conservation error of the numerical schemes for general PDEs with divergence.
+Chapter 5 provides explanations about how to construct LOCAL and LOCSPH moving frames on an arbitrary curved domain.
+Chapter 6 presents numerical tests of static divergence and curl on the sphere and corresponding partial differential equations such as conservational laws and Maxwell's equations.
+Chapter 7 displays several numerical tests for shallow water equations (SWEs) to show the accuracy of the proposed scheme, particularly for the conservation of mass and energy.
+A discussion follows in Chapter 8.